mxstbr/mxstbr.github.io/_posts/2016-12-19-a-dream-come-true.md

 	<figcaption>From <a href="https://web.archive.org/web/20151227081248/https://news.ycombinator.com/">web.archive.org</a></figcaption>
 </figure>

-I had heard of HackerNews, of course, and I had sometimes visited it, but I wasn't active on there by a long shot.
-Thusly I didn't realise just how massive the HackerNews community is.
+Of course I had heard of HackerNews and had visited it, but I wasn't active on there by a long shot.
+Thusly I hadn't realised just how massive the community is.
 Literally overnight, `react-boilerplate` gained almost 500 stars, trended on GitHub and was shared all over the place.
-By the end of this wave, it had something like 2500 stars and a group of active contributors working on it.
+By the end of this wave, it had something like 2500 stars and a team of active contributors working on it.

 > Side note: Seeing me repeatedly check and being excited about this thing called GitHub, my [dad](https://twitter.com/stoiber_manfred) actually got me a GitHub shirt and sticker for my birthday on the 4th of January. #bestdadever

 ## Thinkmill

 At the start of 2016, I met [Nik](https://twitter.com/nikgraf) for the first time and somehow convinced him to invite me to a skiing trip to Jackson Hole in Feburary.
-Together with some other [austrian](https://twitter.com/alexandertacho) [programmers]((https://twitter.com/moritzplassnig)) (and Sara) we had an amazing week jumping down some cliffs ("DO IT JESUS") and carving down some pistes.
+Together with some other [austrian](https://twitter.com/alexandertacho) [developers]((https://twitter.com/moritzplassnig)) (and Sara) we had an amazing week jumping down some cliffs ("DO IT JESUS") and carving down some pistes.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Made it to Jackson Hole and went skiing today! <a href="https://t.co/HsS0MolnHE">pic.twitter.com/HsS0MolnHE</a></p>&mdash; Max Stoiber (@mxstbr) <a href="https://twitter.com/mxstbr/status/697262986172301312">February 10, 2016</a></blockquote>

 Afterwards, we went to San Francisco, my first time there.
 Nik had been living there for a month, sponsored by Stripe, doing an Open Source Retreat working on Belle and DraftJS Plugins.
-My original plan was to find a job, but most of the companies I contacted didn't even want to interview me.
+My original plan was to find a job, but most of the companies I had contacted didn't even want to interview me.
 So mostly, Nik and I met at Stripe HQ to hack on open source.
-One fateful day [Jed Watson](https://twitter.com/jedwatson), an australian Reacter who was in town for ReactConf, joined the hacking session.
+One fateful day, [Jed Watson](https://twitter.com/jedwatson), an australian Reacter who had been in town for ReactConf, joined the hacking session.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr"><a href="https://twitter.com/mxstbr">@mxstbr</a> <a href="https://twitter.com/nikgraf">@nikgraf</a> in the hotel!
 Where are you?
 Let&#39;s go :)</p>&mdash; Jed Watson (@JedWatson) <a href="https://twitter.com/JedWatson/status/701112787423010816">February 20, 2016</a></blockquote>